teddyk251/People-Analytics/README.md

 - **targets** - the canonical users/entities this action is directed at.
 Each target has a weight associated.

 ## Data Exploration

+> This is an architectural guide to help guide implementation, the current code doesn't do all of this yet...

 ### Action Frequency